OpenTTD-JPplus/JPengines/readme.md

 Featuring a much larger selection of locomotives from all different eras and companies.
 Includes some private railways in addition to JGR/JNR/JR Group.
 All locomotives have livery refits and are also available in company colours.

 A much larger selection of freight wagons allows for realistic consists.
-Fully compatible with industry sets such as FIRS and XIS, including custom load graphics.
+Fully compatible with industry sets such as FIRS and AXIS, including custom load graphics.

 Brake van speed boost feature allows for freight trains to run at consistent speeds, even with wagon speed limits on.